Getting good at Leetcode

 Aim to divide your time between learning new skills, mastering old skills and general problem solving (tackling questions without initially knowing what skills you'll be applying).

-3. If you don't have a CS degree, do an online data structures and course
+3. If you don't have a CS degree, do an online data structures and algorithms course

 A good online course will have assignments and quizzes that'll help you know whether or not you're on track and picking up the most important ideas.
 This will then help you as you move towards self-directed learning on more advanced concepts.